-- 1. The maximum a RSO can receive is \$3,000 per fiscal year. - 2.
-Programming funds may be spent with the following stipulations: - a.
-No more than \$15 per person per event for food - 3.
-Programming funds may not be used for the following: - a.
+- 1. Programming funds may be spent with the following stipulations: - a.
+No more than \$15 per person per event for food 2.

+Programming funds may not be used for the following:

+- a.
 Services or ceremonies that are religious or political in nature - b.
 Events that are limited to organization membership - c.
 Salaries or stipends for CSU-Pueblo faculty or staff - d.
 Programs that are held off-campus - e.
-Other stipulations and regulations under General Funding Policies and Guidelines - 4.
+Other stipulations and regulations under General Funding Policies and Guidelines - 3.
 If the SOF Grant includes a lecturer, guest speaker, services rendered or performance, the request must include a letter from the individual or agent that includes: - a.
 Qualifications and experience - b.
 The proposed honorarium or sample/unsigned contract - c.
 Completed and signed W-9 form - d.
-Confirmation of availability - 5.
-At least 10% of the total cost of each event must be funded by the RSO through self-generated funds or sponsorships with other entities.
+Confirmation of availability - 4.
+At least 10% of the total cost of each event must be funded by the RSO through selfgenerated funds or sponsorships with other entities.
 RSO's should show proof of the availability of funds at the time of submitting SOF Grant requests.
-RSO's 900 accounts will be checked for confirmation of funds prior to the SOF committee meeting. - 6.
-Programming funds help to provide funding for events, activities, and programs from August 1st to May 31st of the fiscal year. - 7.
-The SOF committee will award funds requested for campus security and emergency services as deemed necessary. - 8.
-To guarantee your event is open to all students, all events are required to be submitted to the ThunderWolves' Howl. - 9.
-An evaluation must be submitted on PackLink following your event.
-If a RSO does not comply, it will affect their eligibility for future grants. - 10.
+RSO's 900 accounts will be checked for confirmation of funds prior to the SOF committee meeting. - 5.
+Programming funds help to provide funding for events, activities, and programs from August 1st to May 31st of the fiscal year. - 6.
+The SOF committee will award funds requested for campus security and emergency services as deemed necessary.

+7. To guarantee your event is open to all students, all events are required to be submitted to Lighting Link.

+- 8. An evaluation must be submitted on Lighting Link following your event.
+If a RSO does not comply, it will affect their eligibility for future grants. - 9.
 All awarded funds must be expended no later than June 1st of each fiscal year.
 Any awarded grants not encumbered by June 1st will be forfeited.